-UNIT 4: Structure of Banking System in India
+Unit 4: Structure of Banking System in India

-Introduction of SCBs and central banks and their role and functions, Balance sheet and portfolio management, Credit creation and its process; Changing role and structure; banking sector reforms.
+Introduction of CBs and central banks and their role and functions, Balance sheet and portfolio management, Credit creation and its process; Changing role and structure; banking sector reforms.

-UNIT 5: Central Banking and Monetary Policy
+Unit 5: Central Banking and Monetary Policy

-Functions, balance sheet; goals, targets, indicators and instruments of monetary control, Intrument of credit control, Inflation and its consequences and measurement, Monetary policy of India.
+Functions, balance sheet; goals, targets, indicators and instruments of monetary control, Intrument of credit control, Monetary policy of India.